Encino (album)

 Encino is the fourth studio album by English singer Pixie Lott.
 It was released on 27 September 2024 through BMG and Tag8.
 Encino is Lott's first studio release since 2014's Pixie Lott.
 Two singles preceded the album's release – lead single "Somebody's Daughter", released on 20 June 2024, followed by "Midnight Trash", released on 22 August 2024.

 Recording and promotion

 Recording for the album began in 2019 and concluded in early 2024.
-"Somebody's Daughter", which addresses toxic online behaviour and bullying, was released as the album's lead single on 20 June 2024.
-"Midnight Trash" was released as the album's second single on 22 August 2024.
+"Somebody's Daughter," which addresses toxic online behavior and bullying, was released as the album's lead single on June 20, 2024.
+"Midnight Trash" was released as the album's second single on August 22, 2024.

+Reception

+Music Week called the album "a brilliant, candid and intimate body of work", and Renowned for Sound called it "without question, Pixie Lott’s best work to date", praising her growth as a lyricist and commenting favorably on the shift in genre and style from her previous work.